 “A highly intelligent advocate; judges respect him” (Legal 500 2017)

-“He is very good on his feet, excellent in cross examination and very good tactically, thinking several moves ahead” (Chambers & Partners 2017)
+“He is very good on his feet, excellent in cross examination and very good tactically, thinking several moves ahead”, “his advocacy was exceptional and he was fantastic with the client, making difficult points seem simple”, “his banking background, easy manner and authoritative advice makes heavyweight corporate insolvency and banking work a breeze.”
+(Chambers & Partners 2017)

 - Inter Export LLC v Townley and Lasystsya EWCA Civ 2068

 - Brian Johnson v Arden & Oths EWHC 1624 (ch)